Shahabgeravesh/Book-Search-Engine-MERN-Stack/README.md

 # Book-Search-Engine-MERN-Stack

 # Summary
-Usage of Google Books API to create an Graql API with Apollo Server.
-MERN stack is implemented to create the app.
-User can sign up and log in for an account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.
+Used Google Books API to create Search For Books application .
+Users can sign up and log into the account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.

 # Tools Used
 * JavaScript